 📍 If an operator says “sweepstakes” and lets you redeem anything from Nevada, close the tab.
 You’re not just bending rules — you’re betting on a setup that’s already broken.

-So, please stick to legal Nevada social casinos.
+So, just make sure you’re doing what’s legal in your state.
 Trust us, you’re doing yourself a big favor.

 No. Under NRS § 463 and § 465, any game that awards prizes of real monetary value — cash, crypto, gift cards, merchandise — all counts as gambling.
 Accordingly, sweepstakes casinos do not hold operating licenses in Nevada and cannot legally operate in Nevada.